bartolialberto/Dependencies-Collector/README.md

 ```

 Make sure your python interpreter has all of them.
-Probably the only modules to install for default environments are: dnspython (version >= 2.0.0), selenium,
+Probably the only modules to install for default environments are: dnspython, selenium,
 selenium-wire and peewee.
 So you can install every one of them using pip (if present in the environment):

 ```
 pip install dnspython==2.1.0
-pip install selenium
+pip install selenium==4.1.0
-pip install selenium-wire
+pip install selenium-wire==4.5.5
-pip install peewee
+pip install peewee==3.14.8
 ```

 You can install them all using one command:

 ```
-pip install selenium selenium-wire dnspython==2.1.0 peewee
+pip install dnspython==2.1.0 selenium==4.1.0 selenium-wire==4.5.5 dnspython==2.1.0 peewee==3.14.8
 ```

 ## Configuration
+The application input consists in 2 lists: a list of webservers (URLs without scheme) and a list of mail domains
+(domain names).

 The application uses 2 vital folders: the 'input' folder used to contain all the necessary files to function
 (described later), and the 'output' folder that contains the results of an execution gone well.
-Both folders are created in the project root directory (PRD): LavoroTesi.
+Both folders are created in the project root directory (PRD): 'LavoroTesi'.

 To configure the application you have to:
 1) Use Windows as OS